jcwillox/hass-auto-backup/info.md

 * `keep_days` can be set individually for each service call.
 * Provides Documented Backup Services (Partial, Full snapshots).
 * Support for Generational Backup Schemes.
+* Backup to an alternative directory (for example a usb drive).
 * Allows use of addon names instead of slugs.
 * Allows friendly folder names.